Whats in this section?

 A care home offers support with things like washing, dressing and moving around.
 Care homes are also referred to as residential homes.

-Staff in care homes will be trained to help you get in and out of bed, provide assistance with eating and to get ready for your day.
+Staff in care homes will be trained to help you get in and out of bed, provide assistance with eating and get ready for your day.

 Life in a care home